• Skip to primary navigation

 The Swartzentruber Amish are stricter on many things, such as having no indoor plumbing, no motors, etc. But sadly, it seems that the stricter the Amish are, the more darkness is in their community.

-Drinking alcohol is forbidden in the New Order Amish churches.
+Drinking alcohol is strictly forbidden in the New Order Amish churches.

 I think many of us could agree that the world would be a better place without alcohol and drunkenness.